UltraOS/UltraProtocol/README.md

 ## ULTRA_ATTRIBUTE_APM_INFO

-This attributes provides APM information if one was requested (via `setup-apm`) and has the following structure:
+This attribute provides APM information if one was requested (via `setup-apm`) and has the following structure:
 ```c
 struct ultra_apm_attribute {
     struct ultra_attribute_header header;